By Teachers, For Teachers

 These are points all over the globe that provide information about different marine life in their natural environment.
 Discover the manatees off the coast of Florida, an octopus off the coast of France, or swimming elephants in Malaysia.
 (Ok, those aren't marine animals but still pretty cool.
 Each location has a short video and links to read more about it).

 I have to be honest.
-I had so much fun with these, I almost could not turn it off.
+I had so much fun with these elements of technology in the classroom, I almost could not turn it off.
 A project called "Global Tagging Pelagic Tagging" has made available marine animal tracking data to the public so we all can learn about the patterns of animals.

 In this layer you find a tagged animal.
 For me, it was the Northern Bluefin Tuna #5105032.
 Once I found him or her (the gender was unknown) I learned so much!
 There are some cool facts about the tuna and I can see where their habitat is on the globe.
 I can also learn about the tag that they use to record the data.
 But the best part...I can follow the tuna along in Google Earth to see where it has been.
 So cool!
 There are tons of other animals like the blue whale, humpback whale, and some sharks.